 Cal-E-Force General Information

-Cal-E-Force is ETP’s new application that supports contract management, and has been in production for supporting migrated ETMS contracts for 3 months (July 2019).
+Cal-E-Force is ETP’s application that supports contract management, and has been in production for supporting migrated ETMS contracts for 3 months (July 2019).
 It is based on the Salesforce platform that provides many user-friendly features for both our internal and external users.
-Starting this month (October 2019) selected clients with contracts supported by the ETP Legacy System will also have an opportunity to experience the functionality provided by Cal-E-Force.
-This will be a beta group of users to help ensure the features necessary to migrate Legacy contracts and support the full application process is considered.
-ETP will start holding sessions with external stakeholders on features they would like to see incorporated into the full release of Cal-E-Force.
-Please be watching for notifications on these stakeholder sessions that will start the week of October 21st.
+By summer of 2020 Cal-E-Force will be able to support all new contracts and existing legacy contracts will be migrated to this new platform.
+Work continues with stakeholder and staff to complete the application development and submittal processes that are needed.
+We have worked with a beta group of Multiple Employer Contractors to help ensure the features necessary to support these contracts are in the system.
+We have also held numerous sessions with current ETP customer on features they would like to see in the system.
+Please be watching for notifications on additional stakeholder demonstrations sessions that will be held in February 2020.